 “Can you go to a grave to get them back?”

 “No, mine are lesser spirits.
 They’re not like the Warrior who guides you.”

 She rubbed her temples.
 “My mother took me… somewhere.
 There was a big man.
 He painted symbols on my body.”
 She pulled up her dress to look at the barely visible scars on her torso.
 They were indecipherable, having been overwritten many times.

 “I think it was a rite of… Tammuz?”
 She fell to her knees.
 “I was a child.”
-Grabbing her hair, she rocked forward and back, babbling, “He raped me… my mother smiled… as she watched… she helped hold me down.”
+Grabbing her hair, she rocked forward and back, babbling, “He raped me… my mother held me down.
+She smiled… as she watched.”